palewire/first-python-notebook/docs/src/charts.md

 Yay, we made a chart!

 Now, we have a good idea of who spent the most in support of Prop.
 64. What if we wanted to see who spent money on both sides?
+To do that, we’ll need to get a little fancier.

-## Adding visual complexity
+## Add a `color`

 Add a new cell and a new dataframe, `top_contributors`, summing up the top contributors in our whole `merged_prop` dataframe.
 We're going to repeat a lot of the pandas functions we've stepped through before, all in one go this time.